SofaPirate/Plaquette/docs/why_plaquette.rst

 forcing us to make adjustments by hand to the threshold value.

-Second, and perhaps more importantly, this piece of code does not really expresses what we are after.
-As creative practitioners, we don't want to know if the light is above 607: what we really want to know is whether it is significantly high compared to ambient light.
+Second, and perhaps more importantly, this piece of code does not really *expresses* what we are after.
+As creative practitioners, we don't care whether the light signal is above 716 or 456 or whatnot: what we really want to know is whether it is *significantly high compared to ambient light*.

 What this example shows is that the way we are teaching and learning about sensor data is ineffective for creative applications.
-In other words: *raw digital data lacks expressiveness*.
-Furthermore, it makes interoperability difficult, often even within a certain environment.
+In other words: **raw digital data lacks expressiveness**.

-Continuing with our example, consider how one would take the input value and directly reroute it to an analog (PWM) output on pin 3:
+Continuing with our example, consider how one would take the input value and directly reroute it to an analog (PWM) output on pin ``9``:

 .. code-block:: c++

-   analogWrite(3, value / 4);
+   analogWrite(9, value / 4);

 Why do we need to perform that division by 4?
 That's because while the ADC gives us 10-bit values (1024 possibilities), the PWM only supports 8 bits (256 possibilities)